Kotkoa/my-cv/index.md

 _From Sep 2008 to Jab 2010_

 - Creating HTML markup templates
-- Updating and modifying of existing CSS code
+- Updating and modifying existing CSS code
-- Maintained HTML content on a daily basis
+- Maintainance HTML content daily
-- Processed data in a content
+- Processing data in a content

 ### SKILLS